Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/TESTING.md

 **Manage Categories**

     - option is available only for Admin users, since he is the one that will be managing all the needs.
-    It allows Admin users to create new categories for all future adventures of the Family.
+    It allows Admin users to create new categories for all future needs of the Family.

 **Log Out**